wittaya698/joblin-clone/README_terminal.md

         Gets or sets a config value.
 If [value] is not provided, it will show the value of [name].
 If neither [name] nor [value] is provided, it will list the current configuration.

         -v, --verbose  Also displays unset and hidden config variables.

     Possible keys/values:

+        sync.2.path            File system synchronisation target directory.
+                               The path to synchronise with when file system synchronisation is enabled.
+See `sync.target`.
+                               Type: string.

         editor                 Text editor.
                                The editor that will be used to open a note.
 If